Stutimp/Funding-Success-Predictor-Leveraging-Deep-Learning-to-Empower-Alphabet-Soup-s-Decisions/Report on Neural Network Model.md

 ### Evaluate the Model
-the multiple evaluations of your neural network model on the test dataset show slight variations in performance across different runs, Here’s a summary of your results:
+The multiple evaluations of your neural network model on the test dataset show slight variations in performance across different runs, Here’s a summary of your results:

 **First Evaluation:**